Ravencentric/awesome-arr/README.md

 - [Checkrr](https://github.com/aetaric/checkrr) - Checkrr Scans your library files for corrupt media and replace the files via sonarr and radarr.
 - [Cleanarr (hrenard)](https://github.com/hrenard/cleanarr/) - A small utility tasked to automatically clean radarr and sonarr files over time.
 - [Cleanarr (se1exin)](https://github.com/se1exin/Cleanarr) - A simple UI to help find and delete duplicate and sample files from your Plex server.
-- [Cloud Seeder](https://ipv6.rs/cloudseeder) - 1 click installer and updater for Prowlarr, Lidarr, Radarr, Readarr, Sonarr and Whisparr.
+- [Cloud Seeder](https://ipv6.rs/cloudseeder) - 1 click installer and updater for Prowlarr, Lidarr, Radarr, ~~Readarr~~, Sonarr and Whisparr.
 Also links and connects qBittorrent.
 - [Collectarr](https://github.com/RiffSphere/Collectarr) - A Python script for checking your Radarr database and setting up collection lists.
 Also supports "smart" actor lists based on TMDB.
 - [Crossarr](https://github.com/TMD20/crossarr) - Cross Seed via Arr Programs.
 - [Dasharr](https://github.com/FrenchGithubUser/Dasharr) - Dashboard of torrent indexers usage, profile stats evolution over time.
-- [Decluttarr](https://github.com/ManiMatter/decluttarr) - Watches radarr, sonarr, lidarr, readarr and whisparr download queues and removes downloads if they become stalled or no longer needed.
+- [Decluttarr](https://github.com/ManiMatter/decluttarr) - Watches radarr, sonarr, lidarr, ~~readarr~~ and whisparr download queues and removes downloads if they become stalled or no longer needed.
 - [Deleterr](https://github.com/rfsbraz/deleterr) - Automates deleting inactive and stale media from Plex/Sonarr/Radarr.
 - [Deployarr](https://github.com/anandslab/deployarr) - Deployarr automates Homelab setup using Docker and Docker Compose.
 - [Elsewherr](https://github.com/Adman1020/Elsewherr) - See disclaimer on page.
 See if your movies from Radarr are available on a streaming service, and add a tag against the movie if it is.